CSCfi/csc-user-guide/docs/apps/bs.md

 module load biokit
 ```

-When biokit is loaded, the Illumina BaseSpace command line client starts with command:
+When biokit is loaded, the Illumina BaseSpace command line client starts with the command:
 ```text
 bs
 ```

-To be able to use this service you must have an account in the [Illumina Base Space service](https://emea.illumina.com/products/by-type/informatics-products/basespace-sequence-hub.html).
+To be able to use this service, you must have an account in the [Illumina Base Space service](https://emea.illumina.com/products/by-type/informatics-products/basespace-sequence-hub.html).

-As the first step you must set up your authentication so that you can access your data in Illumina BaseSpace.
+As the first step, you must set up your authentication so that you can access your data in Illumina BaseSpace.
-This is done by running command:
+This is done by running the command:
 ```text
 bs auth
 ```

-The authentication information is stored to your home directory in Puhti
+The authentication information is stored to your home directory on Puhti
 ($HOME/.basespace/default.cfg).
-Thus the authentication needs to be done only
+Thus, the authentication needs to be done only
 once.

 After that you can start working with your Illumina data.
-For example, available datasets can be listed with command:
+For example, available datasets can be listed with the command:
 ```text
 bs list datasets
 ```

-Single dataset can be downloaded to Puhtri with command:
+Single dataset can be downloaded to Puhtri with the command:
 ```text
 bs download dataset -i dataset_id -o local_download_dir
 ```